kkevinchou/kito/CONTEXT.md

 ## GLTF animation bugs
 Currently we don't handle models with multiple roots properly - we are assuming there is only one root.
 This is problematic because some models can have multiple roots - e.g. models using IK

+## GLTF models from mixamo
+Attempting to scale models from mixamo by scaling the root armature and attempting to apply it to the model (make the scale <1, 1, 1>) will break animations.
+There isn't a good way of resolvintg this at the moment.
+What this means in practice is that we can scale the model down, but we can't apply the scale.
+This is fine for the engine because we parse the root transform from the model and we apply it to the model matrix before rendering.
+Something to note here is that the vertex positions are properly scaled down even though we don't apply the scaling. i.e. if we construct a capsule collider from the model based on its vertices, it is the correctly sized collider and matches up to the animated version of the model (which includes the root transform matrix)